Our collection is made up of 95% sustainable materials.

 You can find this in our denims and socks.

 Recycled polyethylene terephthalate (PET) is a man-made fiber.
 It is made from post-consumer plastic bottles.
 Plastic materials are collected and melted down to create a thick material.
 This is then spun through spinnerets making them into filament fibers.
 These fibers are then spun into yarn and used to create a garment.
-Plastic used in bottles can be recycled 10 times.
+With over 300 million tonnes of plastic being produced each year (mostly for single use), the urgency to use what is already there to slow down new plastic production is paramount.

 Find this in our winter jackets and outerwear.